 In general, an item may be renewed as often as the borrower wishes, provided the patron returns the item to the circulation desk or makes other arrangements to renew as instructed by the circulation staff.
 If another user has requested the item, that request will be honored before the renewal.
 When you renew books, you are extending the loan period for borrowed books.

-The borrower bears sole responsibility for any fines, fees, or charges accrued because of the late return, damage, or loss of materials charged to the borrower's card.
+The borrower bears sole responsibility for any fines, fees, or charges accrued because of the late return, damage, or loss of TMLL materials charged to the borrower's card.
 If the borrower has lost the items that are borrowed, the borrower will be charged $95.00 per lost item to cover replacement costs.
+All loan privileges will be suspended if a substantial number of fines accrue against an individual’s record.